 Filtered water can be detrimental to oral health if it doesn’t contain fluoride, which is a great tooth decay preventer or in other words cosmetic dentistry preventer.

 If you choose bottled water and are wondering if any naturally occurring fluoride has been removed, you can check the label.
 If you prefer to filter your own tap water, look to see if the American Dental Association has given the filter its seal of approval.

 Water filters that carry the ADA seal don’t remove fluoride, so you can be sure that the fluoride is still in your water and benefitting your teeth.

-I’m Dr. Kirk Johnson, an experienced Anchorage cosmetic dentist serving the Wasilla, Palmer, and Southern Alaska areas, and I am passionate about helping my patients have healthy mouths and beautiful smiles.
+I’m Dr. Kendall Skinner, an experienced Anchorage cosmetic dentist serving the Wasilla, Palmer, and Southern Alaska areas, and I am passionate about helping my patients have healthy mouths and beautiful smiles.
 Contact us today at (907) 349-0022 and we can answer any questions you have about dental health, cosmetic dentistry, or smile makeovers.

 We have been serving the Anchorage area since 1987, and we would love to make you another one of our satisfied patients.
 If you’re wondering about fluoride and tooth decay, or dental veneers and teeth whitening in Anchorage, we’d be happy to schedule a consultation for you.
 Call now!